OSGeo/PROJ/docs/source/apps/gie.rst

     The :option:`tolerance` command controls how much accepted coordinates can deviate from the expected coordinate.
 This is handy to test that an operation meets a certain numerical tolerance threshold.
-Some operations are expexted to be accurate within milimeters where others might only be accurate within a few meters. :option:`tolerance` should
+Some operations are expected to be accurate within millimeters where others might only be accurate within a few meters. :option:`tolerance` should

     .. code-block:: console